 Sales Tips from The Little Red Book of Selling

 Sometimes referred to as the “Red Book of Sales,” The Little Red Book of Selling contains 12.5 actionable tips to help you improve your sales strategy.
 While all of them have merit, here are a few that I think all business people should know.

-- Prepare to win, or lose to someone who is.
+- Prepare to win or lose to someone who is.
 Business requires a strategy.
 If you try to sell without doing your research, you’ll look foolish and waste your customers’ time.
-You need to have all of the information before stepping up to the plate, or you’ll lose out.
+You must have all the information before stepping up to the plate, or you’ll lose out.

-- It’s all about value, it’s all about relationship, it’s not all about price.
+- It’s all about value.
+It’s all about relationships.
+It’s not all about price.
 Price is not a factor when it comes to customer loyalty.
 There’s a reason people are willing to pay more for name brands when the cheaper version is equally good.
-Provide value and build relationships with your potential customers, and they’ll come back.
+Provide value and build relationships with your potential customers, and they’ll return.

-- It’s not work, it’s network.
+- It’s not work.
+It’s a network.
 Networking is essential.
 Having connections will make your life easier in innumerable ways.
 No contact is a waste of time.
-You never know when it will help to know who you know.
+You never know when it will help to see who you know.

-- Engage me and you can make me convince myself.
+- Engage me, and you can make me convince myself.
 The key to making a sale isn’t to force your product or service down your customers’ throats.
-If you engage with them on a genuine level and anticipate their needs, you won’t have to tell them to buy what you’re selling.
-They’ll make that connection on their own.
+Instead, if you engage with them genuinely and anticipate their needs, you won’t have to tell them to buy what you’re selling.
+Instead, they’ll make that connection on their own.

 And tip 12.5 from The Little Red Book of Selling: Resign your position as general manager of the universe.
-You need to be able to let go of things that are not in your control, as in the business world, there are many.
+It would be best to let go of things that are not in your control, as in the business world, there are many.